National Member Meeting

 12h45 - 13h15

-Transforming Workplace Culture: Mindset and Paradigm Shift as the Catalyst
+Transforming Workplace Culture: Mindset Paradigm Shift as the Catalyst

 Nokulunga (Lukie) Mzekandaba: CEO, I Believe Me